 Lesley Stahl is an American journalist born on December 16, 1941.
 She started as a producer in 1971, and most of her career was built In CBS News.
 When she started to report for CBS's '60 Minutes' in 1991, her responsibilities increased which include reporting news and television investigations.

 Lesley has been awarded various journalism awards, which include a Lifetime Achievement News and Documentary Emmy Award in 2003 for overall excellence in reporting.

-In her 50 years of media works, her fan following is a little bit concern about her never getting old.
-Many start to questioning about did she undergo plastic surgery?
+In her 50 years of media work, her fan following is a little bit concerned about her never getting old.
+Many started to question about did she undergo plastic surgery?
 Let's find out.

 Lesley Stahl started a television broadcasting career at the age of 29.
-Even after 50 years of works on a stressful job, her aging is seemed slow.
+Even after 50 years of working in a stressful job, her aging is seemed slow.
 Rumors have been spread that she had facelift plastic surgery.

 Before and after photo of Lesley Stahl after plastic surgery

 According to Forbes, Lesley Stahl has lifted her face.
-Due to aging, she had to undergo plastic surgery to put her face skin tight, and she could continue reporting.
+Due to aging, she had to undergo plastic surgery to put her face skin tight, so she could continue reporting.

-As the media is silent about her plastic surgery, even she has not talked about her surgery about looking at her net worth of 40 Million and age of 79, and we can say that she had undergone plastic surgery to uplift her cheeks (face) to continue her reporting.
+As the media is silent about her plastic surgery, even though she has not talked about her surgery looking at her net worth of 40 Million and age of 79, we can say that she had undergone plastic surgery to uplift her cheeks (face) to continue her reporting.

 Lesley Stahl was born in 1941 to a Jewish family in the Boston suburb of Lynn, Massachusetts.
 But she has been raised in Swampscott, Massachusetts.
 Her father, Louis E. Stahl, and Her mother's name is Dorothy J.